-QUESTION RESPONSE OBSERVATION 26.
-Who is responsible for Title VI Program - for ensuring that transit services are operated without discrimination on the basis of race, color or national origin?
+QUESTION RESPONSE OBSERVATION 28.
+Who is responsible for Title VI Program - for ensuring that transit services are operated without discrimination on the basis of race, color or national origin? - 27.
 Describe the mechanisms you use to analyze whether services and benefits are distributed in a non-discriminatory manner.
 How are buses assigned to routes?
 Does the process ensure that assignments are made without regard to race, color, national origin, or income?
 Please describe the location of transit services, facilities, and amenities such as shelters.
 Have you ensured that decisions on the location of transit services and facilities are made without regard to race, color, national origin, or income?

 When considering changes in service or fare increases, have you ensured that Title VI was taken into consideration?
 How do you determine that changes in services and fare increases do not have a disproportionately high negative impact on low income or minority populations?

-28. How are individuals provided opportunities to participate in the transit planning and decision-making processes without regard to race, color, national origin, or income?
-Have representatives of these groups expressed a need for transportation improvements?
+28. How are individuals provided opportunities to participate in the transit planning and decision-making processes without regard to race, color, national origin, or income? • Have representatives of these groups expressed a need for transportation improvements?
 If yes, please describe.
 29. What outreach efforts were undertaken to identify minority groups and low income persons?
 How have you sought out and considered their viewpoints in the course of conducting public outreach and involvement activities?
-30. Do public information materials such as schedules, brochures, and your agency's website notify beneficiaries of: Protection under Title VI?
+30. Did your agency operate on a zero fare status semi-permanently?
+If so, did the agency abide by Title VI requirements during this process?
+31. Do public information materials such as schedules, brochures, and your agency's website notify beneficiaries of: Protection under Title VI?

 How to obtain additional information on nondiscrimination obligations?
-How to file a complaint?
-REQUIREMENT- Grantees must notify the public of its protections under Title VI, how to obtain additional information on nondiscrimination obligations, and how to file a complaint.
-The notification may not be limited to a notice on the Grantee's website.
-31. Do you have procedures for investigating, tracking, and documenting Title VI complaints?
+How to file a complaint? - REQUIREMENT: Subrecipients must notify the public of the protections under Title VI, how to obtain additional information on nondiscrimination obligations, and how to file a complaint.
+32. Where is the notification to beneficiaries posted?
+REQUIREMENT: The notification may not be limited to a notice on the Subrecipient's website.
+At a minimum, this information must be posted on each vehicle and in public passenger areas.
+Do you have procedures for investigating, tracking, and documenting Title VI complaints?
 If yes, please describe.
-Grantees must have a written procedures for tracking Title VI complaints.

-32. Have any complaints concerning discrimination in the delivery of service been received since the last review or last grant application?
+Subrecipients must have a written procedures for tracking Title VI complaints.
+34. Have any complaints concerning discrimination in the delivery of service been received since the last review or last grant application?
 If yes: How were the complaints identified and resolved?
 Did you report the complaints to DRPT?
-Did you maintain a record of the complaints that includes: The date of the complaint was filed?
-A summary of the allegations?
+Did you maintain a record of the complaints that includes: 160

+The date of the complaint was filed? - A summary of the allegations?
 The status of the investigation?
-The actions taken in response to the complaint?
-33. Have you assessed and addressed the ability of persons with limited English proficiency (LEP) to use transit services?
-REQUIREMENT- Grantees must assess and address the ability of persons with limited English proficiency (LEP) to use transit services.
-34. What products and/or services do you offer to Limited English Proficiency persons?
-35. Are schedules and other public information provided in languages other than English?
+The actions taken in response to the complaint? - 35.
+Have you assessed and addressed the ability of persons with limited English proficiency (LEP) to use transit services?
+REQUIREMENT: Subrecipients must assess and address the ability of persons with limited English proficiency (LEP) to use transit services.
+36. Have you identified any additional language assistance needs since the Division worked with you to develop the implementation plan for language assistance?
+If yes, please describe. - 37.
+What products and/or services do you offer to Limited English Proficiency persons?
+38. Are schedules and other public information provided in languages other than English?
 If yes, what languages are provided?
-36. Has your staff been trained on the requirements of Title VI?
+39. Has your staff been trained on the requirements of Title VI?
 Is the training provided periodically?
+161